AngelR84/vessel-management-tool/README.md

 Features:
 * Fast identification (map image)
-* Open edit forn by Clicking the rows
+* Open edit form by clicking the rows
 * Remove vessel by pressing "X" button
 * Create new Vessel by pressing "New Vessel" button